lucified/atomic-s3/README.md

 - `path`: Local path to folder to publish.
 - `entryPoints`: List of node glob patterns that together match all assets that *are* entry points, i.e. assets that do not have content hashes.
 Defaults to `['**/*.html']`, which matches only html files.
-- `maxAge`: Caching header to apply for assets that are not entry points.
+- `maxAge`: Value to use for the max-age header applied for assets that are not entry points.
 Defaults to `3600`.
 - `force`: Disable cache.

 ### Options only for command line API

 - `bucket`: Name of Amazon S3 bucket in which to publish.
 Required.
 - `region`: Amazon S3 region.
-- `verbose` Set to true with `--verbose` enable verbose output.
+- `verbose` Enable verbose output.

 ### Options only for config object